cjualia/MS_thesis_PS_estimation_ML/README.md

 This project is based on my Master's thesis entitled: "Comparison of Traditional Models and Machine Learning for the Estimation of Propensity Scores."

 The repository contains a prototype of a fully automated framework designed to select the best method for estimating propensity scores.
 It provides a simplified implementation of the methodology for estimating PS using different models (logistic regression and several machine learning algorithms), and for evaluating covariate balance based on the estimated scores.
-The implementation is tailored to simulated datasets—where treatment assignment and outcome are modeled from specified covariates, but can be adapted to work with real-world data.
+The implementation is tailored to simulated datasets, where treatment assignment and outcome are modeled from specified covariates, but can be adapted to work with real-world data.

 # Introduction